The Small Victories I'm Celebrating After Surviving Breast Cancer

 I’d love to hear about your small victories.
 Feel free to share them below.
 Let’s inspire one another.

 We want to hear your story.
 Become a Mighty contributor here.

-The Mighty, in partnership with Fuck Cancer, is asking the following: What do you wish you had found on Google when you were first diagnosed?
+The Mighty, in partnership with Fuck Cancer, is asking the following: What was one thing you thought immediately after your diagnosis that you completely changed your mind about?
 Find out how to email us a story submission here.